Medieval · Motte

 What is Domen Las?

-Domen Las is a motte situated in Ceredigion, Wales, dating to the medieval period and forming part of the defensive landscape of the Welsh marches.
+Domen Las is a motte situated in Ceredigion, Wales, representing the earthwork fortifications characteristic of Norman and early medieval settlement in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD100.

 What period does Domen Las date from?

 Domen Las dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Domen Las?